Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

-We will discuss further, in the later section, some of these statements in relation to specific insights of PKF regarding Bohr's views.
-Here we conclude this general discussion about the relation between physics and philosophy in the context of the foundations of QM with three remarks.
-First, in order to appreciate better PKF's position above, it is useful to recall that PKF is writing in a historical period in which the debate about quantum foundations and interpretations had almost vanished, or at least it was not prominent among scientists anymore; a time in which the orthodox "Copenhagen" interpretation, an instrumentalist or maybe simply a dismissive attitude toward any philosophical debate about physical theories, was entirely dominant in the physics community.
-Second, the problematic link between the risk of epistemological and scientific dogmatism and the use of "no alternative arguments" in theory assessment and, more generally, the delicate interplay between scientific development and philosophy of physics, have recently been discussed in the context of the debate on non-empirical theory assessment in fundamental physics \cite{NoAlternative, WhyTrust, NoAlternativeProliferation}.
-Finally, while PKF criticizes also Bohr as partially responsible for the dogmatic turn of the Copenhagen position, he was more generally full of praise, especially in later writings, for Bohr's methodological and epistemological attitude, to be considered as providing a lesson about the proper interplay between physics and philosophy and for the need to avoid dogmatism.
+We will further discuss some of these statements in relation to specific insights of PKF regarding Bohr's views.
+Here, we conclude this general discussion with three remarks.
+First, to better appreciate PKF's position above, it is useful to recall that PKF is writing in a historical period in which the debate about quantum foundations and interpretations had almost vanished, or at least it was not prominent among scientists anymore; a time in which the orthodox \lq\lq Copenhagen\rq\rq interpretation, an instrumentalist or maybe simply a dismissive attitude toward any philosophical debate about physical theories, was entirely dominant in the physics community.
+Second, the problematic link between the risk of epistemological and scientific dogmatism and the use of \lq\lq no alternative arguments\rq\rq in theory assessment and, more generally, the delicate interplay between scientific development and philosophy of physics, have recently been discussed in the context of the debate on non-empirical theory assessment in fundamental physics \cite{NoAlternative, WhyTrust, NoAlternativeProliferation}.
+Finally, while PKF criticizes Bohr as partially responsible for the dogmatic turn of the Copenhagen position, he was more generally full of praise, especially in later writings, for Bohr's methodological and epistemological attitude, as providing a lesson about the proper interplay between physics and philosophy and for the need to avoid dogmatism.